JoshComer/math_parser/README.md

         '6 ^ 8' vs 'six (6); eight 8; six ^ eight'

 # TODO
+1. Add an entry in the parsing pipeline between parser and ast generation that checks for correct syntax
+2. Add functions, and the def keyword to define functions.
+Variables will now be functions with no arguments which return a value

 I'll add the ability to create functions, execute many of the TODO's scattered around the code, make some more tests, and clean up the code base.
 After that I don't anticipate on working on this more, although I may come back and extend it to be a lisp or lisp-like interpreter *shrug*.

 # Dependencies